 John has escaped the police.
 He contacts Christina and Moa-Li and wants them to run away to Spain with him.
 Uno, however, suspects something is going on.
 Peter is considering accepting the offer from...

-May 1945, the peace is proclaimed all over Europe.
-The Löwander family runs their old fashioned restaurant in Stockholm, but the small amount of guests worries them.
-The eldest son, Gustaf, is willing to resort unconventional methods to solve their problem.
-But his brother Peter who suspicious of him is rather a bigger threat.
-Meanwhile, their naive little sister Nina runs into a stranger who she share an impulsive kiss with, a kiss that will cause her consequences.
-Calle Svensson makes an attempt to become one of DK's scullions to provide for his family, but his grumpy old chef is not making it easy for him.
-Margareta, who is working in the waitress, is struggling with getting her three year old son back to her at the same time as a forbidden love makes her position more complicated.
+In May 1945, peace is proclaimed all over Europe.
+The Löwander family runs their old fashioned restaurant in Stockholm, but the small amount of patrons worries them.
+The eldest son, Gustaf, is willing to resort to unconventional methods to solve their problems.
+His brother Peter is suspicious of him and represents an even bigger threat.
+Meanwhile, their naive little sister Nina runs into a stranger who she shares an impulsive kiss with, a kiss that will have long-lasting consequences.
+Calle Svensson makes an attempt to become one of DK's scullions to provide for his family, but his grumpy old boss is not making it easy for him.
+Margareta, who is working as a waitress, is struggling to get back custody of her three-year-old son while at the same time a forbidden love makes her position even more precarious.

 Was this review helpful to you?